itdxer/blog.itdxer.com/_posts/2020-02-09-solutions-for-the-imo-2019-problems.md

 first option coud have been possible, but the problem is that we have 1009 nodes with 1010 edges in addition to 1010 nodes with 1009 edges which means that we cannot have fully connected subgraph with 1010 nodes and 1009 edges.
 It's easy to see.
-Let's take 1 node that has 1010 friends.
-This node can be connected to all other 1008 nodes with 1010 edges, but we will need 2 more nodes in order to get 1010 edges.
-This means that this node has to be connected to atleast 2 nodes that have 1009 connections.
+Let's take 1 node that has 1010 edges.
+This node can be connected to all other 1008 nodes with 1010 edges, but we will need to connect it to 2 more nodes in order to get 1010 edges.
+This means that this node has to be connected to at least 2 nodes that have 1009 connections.
 And this implies that each node with 1009 edges should be connected to at least 1 node with 1010 friends and it means that we cannot have fully connected subgraph

 Since we don't have any fully connected subgraphs, the only reason why we might not reach desirable goal is in case one fully connected subgraph will be formed.